 Enrollment in the ESPP.
 Eligible employees will enroll in the ESPP by delivering to us an agreement authorizing payroll deductions in an amount up to the maximum amount approved by the plan administrator (unless payroll deductions are not permitted in a jurisdiction outside the U.S., in which case contributions may be permitted).
 Pursuant to the ESPP, unless otherwise determined by the plan administrator, such payroll deductions will be limited to up to 15% of an employee's eligible cash compensation during the offering.
-A participant may increase or decrease the participant's participant may also increase or decrease the participant's participant may also increase or decrease the participant's participant may also increase or decrease the participant's participation level at any time with such change to be effective commencing as of the next purchase period.
-A participant may also increase or decrease the participant's participation level to be effective in a subsequent purchase period of an ongoing offering in accordance with procedures established by us.
-All payroll deductions made for a participant are credited to the participant's account under the ESPP and are included with the general funds of the Company, unless the funds for non-U.S. participants must be segregated and held in a separate account.
+A participant may increase or decrease the participant's participant may also increase or decrease the participant's participant excount under the ESPP and are included with the general funds of the Company, unless the funds for non-U.S. participants must be segregated and held in a separate account.
 Funds received upon sales of stock under the ESPP are used for general corporate purposes.
 In general, no interest will be paid on participant accounts.
 With respect to the Non-Section 423 Component, interest may apply to participant accounts to the extent required by applicable law and approved by the plan administrator.
 The ESPP will allow for concurrent offerings, but an eligible employee may enroll in only one offering at a time.

 Purchase Price.
 The purchase price of the shares will not be less than 85% of the lower of the fair market value of our common stock on the first day of the offering period or on the applicable purchase date.
-The fair market value per share of our common stock under the ESPP is generally is the closing sale price of our common stock on the Nasdaq Stock Market on the date for which fair market value is being determined, or if there is no closing sales price for a share of our common stock on the date in question, the closing sales price for a share of common stock on the date in question.
+The fair market value per share of our common stock under the ESPP is generally is the closing sale price of our common stock on the Nasdaq Stock Market on the date for which fair market value is being determined, or if there is no closing sales price for a share of our common stock on the date in question, the closing sales price for a share of common stock on the last preceding date for which such quotation exists.
 The closing price per share of our common stock on the Nasdaq Stock Market on July 18, 2023, was \$93.78.